 - Best used in conjunction with robust risk control and price movement confirmation.

-1. What Are Harmonic Patterns in Trading?
+1. What Are Harmonic Patterns?

 Harmonic trading was first introduced by H. M. Gartley in his seminal 1935 book Profits in the Stock Market.
 Later, Scott Carney expanded on Gartley’s work by formalizing additional harmonic structures and ratios.
 These ideas have since been popularized and further explained in technical analysis literature (Gartley, 1935; Carney, 1999; StockCharts, 2024).